HimanshuDutt1206/covasant-hackathon-personal/README.md

 ## 🔧 Configuration

 Privacy policies are now handled by the Google DLP API.
-The `anonymizer.py` file contains the list of `InfoTypes` used for detection and redaction.
+The `anonymizer.py` file configures DLP to use all its inbuilt sensitive information types for detection and applies character masking for redaction.

 ## 🚀 Getting Started